mattmaynes2/aria/reports/final/3-Technical/5-Design/02-Component.md

 will consume the event interface that is provided by the communication server and will simply observe all data.

-##### Event Interface {-}

-The hub must receive messages from several different devices; each device may provide a different interface for communication.
-In order for system components to process such messages, it is necessary to define a common interface for communicating with devices.
-Some examples of messages that must travel through the system  are event messages from devices to signal a change in state, or a request from the REST API to change the state of a device.
-The Event Interface defines methods that a device or component must provide, and the data structures used to send and receive messages, regardless of the communication protocol that is used internally.

 ##### ML Algorithm {-}

 This component is responsible for observing events from devices, extracting features from the